mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.2/release-notes/2.2/index.md

 - UCR fetcher had issues pulling down images.
 (COPS-6381)
 - dcos-net was not always able to set all Spartan IP addresses after node reboot.
 (COPS-6519)
 - dcos-telegraf.socket was down after a patch.
 (COPS-6512)
-- Marathon migration failed while upgrading from 1.13.7 to 2.0.2.
+- Marathon migration failed while upgrading from 1.13.7 to 2.0.2 (and higher).
 (COPS-5897)
 - Nested Marathon groups were not inheriting enforceRole behavior from top-level groups.
 (COPS-6529)
 - enforceRole was automatically being set to false on all Marathon groups.
 (COPS-6533)
 - Selecting *Run* on a job or selecting *Delete* to remove a group had no effect and threw an exception.
 (COPS-6324)